wolfgangr/guntaPERL/README.md

 * `http://w.x.y.z/par.cgi` skd. of exhaustive static config info, which seems loosly be related to the protocol...

 I started with the JSON API, because the format allowed an one-line-`wget`-command in `crontab` to collect log files.
-It was until I started parsing, rrd logging and pretty printing when I found out that the **JSON API** was only a **subset** of the newline API.
+It was until I started parsing, rrd logging and pretty printing when I found out that the **JSON API** delivered only a **subset** of the **newline API**.
 While all parameters that refer to building installation are there (upper half of screenshot above), essential internal cauldron and chip feed information (botom of the picture) is missing.

 So I switched to the newline-API halfway during the project.
 Files tagged with `plain...` refer to the newline-API.
 Half baken bretheren of those witout the plain-tagging may still be lingering around.
-I kept the JSON versions for reference and maybe later reuse.
+I kept that JSON versions for reference and maybe later code recycling.

 ## Key elements of the code
 ### Configuration